epigenesys/epi-js-npm/README.md

     f.input :some_select, input_html: {data: {visibility_map: {foo: '#foo', bar: '#bar'}}}

 When the value of the input element is `foo`, the element `#foo` will be visible and `#bar` will be hidden, and vice versa.
-The value of the JSON key value pair can be any jQuery selectors.
+The value of the JSON key value pair can be any CSS selectors.

 #### Other options
-1. You can limit the scope of elements to hide / show by providing a JQuery selector as the `data-visibility-map-scope` attribute.
+1. You can limit the scope of elements to hide / show by providing a CSS selector as the `data-visibility-map-scope` attribute.
 Then only elements within the closest element of input matching the given selector will be affected, e.g.

         .nested-fields
           = f.input :some_select, input_html: {data: {visibility_map_scope: '.nested-fields', visibility_map: {foo: '.foo', bar: '.bar'}}}